 Oklahoma has no overtime laws.
 However, that does not exempt you from federal wage and hour laws, which state that nonexempt employees be paid 1.5 times their regular hourly pay rate for any hours worked over 40 in a seven-day workweek.

 Different Ways to Pay Employees

 In Oklahoma, you may pay employees electronically (via direct deposit or pay card, if the employee consents), by check, or in cash.
-If you opt to pay electronically the employee must be able to access all of their wages without incurring any related deductions for withdrawals.
-So, for example, you cannot pay by pay card if it deducts a percentage per transaction from their paychecks—PayPal, for example.
+If you opt to pay electronically, the employee must be able to access all of their wages without incurring any related deductions for withdrawals.
+So, for example, you cannot pay by pay card if it deducts a percentage per transaction from their paychecks—such as through PayPal, for example.

 For a deeper dive into methods you can use to pay your employees, check out our article on how to pay employees.

 The federal government doesn’t regulate pay stubs, but most states have their own rules.
 Oklahoma is considered an Access State, which just means employers are required to provide employees with access to itemized pay statements.
 This doesn’t have to be printed or distributed with paper checks but can also be populated electronically, via an HR or payroll portal or even email.